Train GraphicClick on the map to explore geographics

 « Reply #8 on: September 08, 2017, 10:57:13 »

-Casual readers may not have a clue what BTM (Bristol Temple Meads (strictly, it should be BRI)), BRI» (Bristol Temple Meads - next trains), FAW, FIT aren't easily understood by all.
+Casual readers may not have a clue what BTM (Bristol Temple Meads (strictly, it should be BRI) but BTM is a commonly used alternative)), BRI» (Bristol Temple Meads - next trains), FAW, FIT aren't easily understood by all.

 The best form to use is the full station name firstly in the OP (Original Poster / topic starter), with the (correct) station code in brackets.
 Thereafter the station code will suffice.